 When you power on the printer for the first time, it loads the factory default configuration.
-If you power the printer off and then back on, the printer will load the designated power-on configuration (which is set to Factory Default by default), not the last saved configuration.
+If you power the printer off and then back on, the printer will load the designated power-on configuration (which is set to Factory Default by default).
+It will not load the last saved configuration.